shua5115/lua-libs/Readme.md

 The lua files precompiled for Windows come from the [love megasource repository](https://github.com/love2d/megasource) compiled for the x64 architecture.
-If you need an x86 version, either install Lua for Windows, which installs a 32-bit version of lua by default, or compile megasource yourself for your preferred architecture.
+If you need an x86 version, either install Lua for Windows, which installs a 32-bit version of Lua by default, or compile Lua yourself for your preferred architecture.

 ## Tips
 Let's say you have a library with the name "mylib"